elidoran/chain-builder/README.md

 result = chain(context);

 // fn1 will throw an error
-// chain will catch it, record it into: context.chainError, and return false
+// chain will catch it, end the chain, and include it in the result
-// result = false
+// result is {error:'chain function threw error', type:'caught', Error:Error}
-// context.chainError is the thrown Error object
 ```

 ## MIT License